typesense/laravel-scout-typesense-driver/README.md

 - In the rare case where the `TypesenseEngine` method `delete` is called directly, all the model instances passed to the method must now belong to the same Typesense index

 ## Authors
-This package was based off of https://github.com/AbdullahFaqeir and his company DevLoops' work, https://github.com/devloopsnet/laravel-scout-typesense-engine.
-Other contributors include:
+This package was originally authored by [Abdullah Al-Faqeir](https://github.com/AbdullahFaqeir) and his company DevLoops: https://github.com/devloopsnet/laravel-scout-typesense-engine.
+It has since been adopted into the Typesense Github org.

+Other key contributors include:

 - [hi019](https://github.com/hi019)